- 1. Complicated purchase process

 Whatever you choose to accelerate and increase the volume of sales of your products, do not forget a few basic rules.
 We have created a list of the 16 most common mistakes to avoid to increase sales and work efficiency.

 1. Complicated purchase process

-Customers are dissatisfied with complex rules and, at the same time, do not want to spend more time than is appropriate shopping.
-Therefore, make sure that the purchase process is adequately organized.
-When the cart is complete, and the customer is ready to order, but first has to register to complete the purchase, in most cases, laboriously, he leaves the site with the idea that he will not come back and buys on another site easier and faster.
+Customers are dissatisfied with complex rules and, at the same time, do not want to spend more time than is appropriate for shopping.
+Therefore, make sure that the checkout process is adequately organized.
+When the cart is complete, and the customer is ready to order, but first has to register to complete the purchase, in most cases, laboriously, they leave the site with the idea that they will not come back and buy on another site easier and faster.

-With the loss of patience, the customer’s joy from the purchase decreases in direct proportion, so you should also offer the option of quick payment or purchases without registration for the first purchases of your potential customers.
-Let customers decide, and keep registration-optional.
+With the complicated checkout process, the customer’s joy from the purchase decreases in direct proportion, so you should also offer the option of quick payment or purchases without registration for the first purchases of your potential customers.
+Let customers decide, and keep registration optional.
 Remember that customers do not necessarily need an account to send marketing content.
 It is enough if you add the option of consent to sending marketing information to the entered e-mail address or phone number.

 2. You don’t motivate customers to make a purchase

 The primary task is to motivate customers to buy.
 There are many psychological techniques to encourage customers to buy faster.
 What are the options?